 Make your decision according to how often you will need to visit the bank.
 If you need to physically visit more often, you might want something closer to you.
 Similarly, if you are in other cities frequently, you may want a bank with a wide geographical spread.

 Manually logging transactions is a tedious and time-consuming task.
-Choosing a modern bank that interfaces with your current tech framework or with applications that you aim to implement in the future is your best bet.
+Choosing a modern bank that interfaces with your current technology platforms or with applications that you aim to implement in the future are your best bet.

 Incentives are a great reward for your affiliation with the bank.
 One of the most common types of incentives is cashback.
 The main thing to look for is what kind of benefits come with keeping a certain balance in the account for the said amount of time.
 It’s all about developing and maintaining the practice of routinely holding a certain cash level in the account.

 You may also pick up additional incentives on other offerings from the bank.
 Add a credit card and it likely has a rewards program of its own.